Scroll down to explore our curriculum!

 Teams will be NFHS credentialed in Safety, Leadership and in the 5 roles of a spirit leader: Athlete, Ambassador, Crowd Leader, Entertainer and Spirit Raiser.
 Staff Teammates will guide teams through the process throughout camp.

 On the final day of camp, teams shine during this showcase for friends and family.
-Material is performed, final awards are distributed and teams are presented with their squad credentialing certificates.
+Material is performed, All-Americans are revealed, final awards are distributed and teams are presented with their squad credentialing certificates

 To best prepare for game days, teams are encouraged to bring signs, poms, megaphones, banners and flags to incorporate into their Home Cheer, Time Out & Game-Action™ Cheers Evaluations.
 Generic signs that can be incorporated to fit any given situation (e.g., school colors, initials, mascot, Go-Fight-Win, etc…) will work best!